stevemats/Morse_Code_Translator/ReadMe.md

 - Each dot of dash is followed by the blank period which equals to the dot duration.
 - Space between letters is 3 dots duration.
 - Space between words is 7 dots duration.
 - The most frequently occurring letter has shorter expression than others.
-(E has only one dot)

 ### Demo Text to Morse Code:
 ![text2morse](https://user-images.githubusercontent.com/30528167/128909322-57c06d5b-1a48-47a0-9962-a08ae5429e34.PNG)